Anxiety Got You Down? Try These Tips

 Thankfully, there are a number of ways you can reduce your anxiety on your own.
 These helpful tips can help you reduce both environmental anxiety on the spot and chronic anxiety over time.

 First, put the tip of your tongue against the back of your upper teeth, and keep it there during the exercise.
-Exhale through your mouth, making a whoosing sound.
+Exhale through your mouth, making a whooshing sound.
 Close your mouth, and silently inhale through your nose for a count of four.
 Hold the breath for a count of seven.
 Exhale completely, making the whooshing sound again, for a count of eight.
-Repeat this three times and do it several times a day, including when you're feeling particularly anxious.
+Repeat three times, several times a day, including when you're feeling particularly anxious.